stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Using Python

+### Use Tools that Support Multiple Versions of Python

+Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
+This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

+To deploy a Python application, package it in a format that enables you to include a copy of Python with the application.
+This ensures that your code runs with the expected versions of Python and other dependencies.
+In most cases, use container images, which can be run by Podman, Kubernetes and Docker.
+Consider using [PyInstaller](https://pyinstaller.org/) to package Python command-line and desktop applications into files that users can run on their own systems.

 ### Use The Most Recent Version of Python That You Can

-Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python, so that you can switch between different versions of Python for your projects.

 For new projects, choose the most recent stable version of Python 3.
 This ensures that you have the latest security fixes, as well as the fastest performance.